kelvinkirima014/kelvinkirima.com/content/faq/_index.md

 I enjoy taking long nature walks; the good thing is I live close to a forest and so I take long strolls every time I get a chance.

 ## Where do you live?
-I live in a small highland county known as Meru, Kenya.
+Besides the internet?
+A small highland county known as Meru, Kenya.

 ## How's it like over there?
 It's very beautiful.
 We're lucky that a small stream passes through our shamba, and we are also just a few meters away from the Mt.Kenya forest.